 - Can identify the extent of the disease and any complications, such as abscesses.

 A blood test will reveal any signs of infection, e.g., leukocytosis, an increase in the number of white cells due to the infection.
-If there is any GI blood loss, full blood count will reveal any anemia.
+If there is any GI blood loss, a full blood count will reveal any anemia.

 Temperature: The patient’s temperature should be checked regularly to monitor for any change (e.g., temperature spike if there is progression to peritonitis and sepsis).

 As most patients are usually asymptomatic, no treatment is required.
-It is recommended that they increase the amount of fiber in their diet and ensure that their diet is well-balanced.
-Weight loss through an improved diet and increased exercise is recommended to increase general health.
+It is recommended that patients increase the amount of fiber in their diet and ensure that their diet is well-balanced.
+Weight loss through improved diet and increased exercise is recommended to increase general health.
 Certain foods are thought to worsen diverticulosis and patients are sometimes referred to a dietician for diet plans.
 If possible, patients should also avoid aspirin or NSAIDs as this increases the risk of complications.

 The following treatments are possible:

 Nil by mouth

 Patients experiencing an acute episode should stop eating/drinking immediately to prevent further irritation of the colon.
-Once the patient is fully recovered, they should follow the treatment pathway for those diagnosed with diverticulosis in terms of increasing the amount of fiber in their diets.
+Once the patient is fully recovered, they should follow the treatment pathway for diverticulosis in terms of increasing the amount of fiber in their diets.

-This removes food from the stomach and tries to prevent further strain on the inflamed colon that may be caused by food passing.
+This removes food from the stomach and tries to prevent further strain on the inflamed colon, which may be caused by food passage.
 Gas is also allowed to escape from the stomach, preventing a dangerous build-up.

-Emergency procedures include: primary bowel resection or bowel resection with colostomy (Hartmann’s procedure).
+Emergency procedures include primary bowel resection or bowel resection with a colostomy (Hartmann’s procedure).
 They can be done laparoscopically (preferred) or by open surgery.
 Laparoscopic offers a fast postoperative recovery rate amongst other advantages.